oats-center/pea-pod/Step-6 (Optional) System Metrics/Step-6 Instructions.md

 Deleting the archive isn’t necessarily needed, but it helps keep your system clean of unneeded files.

-6. Finally, we can bring the node exporter online by using the command below.
+6. Finally, we can bring the node exporter online.

+To do this use the command below.

     ./node_exporter